NWS NATIONAL HURRICANE CENTER MIAMI FL AL142016

 A Tropical Storm Watch means that tropical storm conditions are

-Interests elsewhere along the coasts of Venezuela and Colombia
+Interests along the coast of Venezuela and Colombia should monitor

 DISCUSSION AND 48-HOUR OUTLOOK

-located by an Air Force Reserve Hurricane Hunter aircraft near
+Reports from an Air Force Reserve Hurricane Hunter aircraft

 HAZARDS AFFECTING LAND

-WIND: Tropical storm conditions are possible in Aruba this
+WIND: Tropical storm conditions are possible in Bonaire, Curacao,

-amounts are expected over Aruba, Bonaire and Curacao through
+inches are expected over Aruba, Bonaire, and Curacao through Friday.